Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: Conclusions

 \section{Conclusions}

-Our results, along with recently published results from VEPP-3, rule out the zero TPE effect hypothesis at the 99.4\% confidence level and are in excellent agreement ($\chi^2_\nu=1.03$ to 1.09) with the calculations~\cite{blunden05,Zhou2014} that include TPE effects and largely reconcile the form-factor discrepancy.
-The combined world data are consistent with an increase in $R_{2\gamma}$ with decreasing $\varepsilon$ at $Q^2\approx 0.85$ and 1.45 GeV$^2$.
+Our results, along with recently published results from VEPP-3, rule out the zero TPE effect hypothesis at the 99.8\% confidence level and are in excellent agreement ($\chi^2_\nu=1.19$ to 1.27) with the calculations~\cite{blunden05,Zhou2014} that include TPE effects and largely reconcile the form-factor discrepancy.
+The combined CLAS and VEPP-3 data are consistent with an increase in $R_{2\gamma}$ with decreasing $\varepsilon$ at $Q^2\approx 0.85$ and 1.45 GeV$^2$.
 A slight, non-statistically significant, increase in $R_{2\gamma}$ with $Q^2$ is seen.
 Extracting the $\varepsilon$-dependent TPE correction factor, $\delta_{2\gamma}\left(\varepsilon\right)$, from our results for $R_{2\gamma}$ at $Q^2\approx 1.45$ GeV$^2$ and applying it to the extraction of $\mu_pG_E/G_M$ at $Q^2 = 1.75$ GeV$^2$ from the Ref.~\cite{andivahis94} reduced cross-section data brings it into good agreement with the polarization transfer measurement at $Q^2 = 1.77$ GeV$^2$ by Punjabi {\it et al.}~\cite{punjabi05}.

 Our data, together with those of VEPP-3, show that TPE effects are present and are large enough to explain the proton electric form factor discrepancy up to $Q^2 \approx 2$ GeV$^2$.
-We look forward to the OLYMPUS results, which will check the existing measurements and extend them to slightly higher momentum transfer.
+Since this paper was submitted, the OLYMPUS results have been published~\cite{Henderson:2016dea}.
+A recent review article~\cite{TPERev} in which all three of the modern data sets were included in a global analysis came to a similar conclusion.
 However, the form factor discrepancy is small at the low momentum transfers of the new data.
 Though there are currently no experiments planned to extend the measurements to $Q^2\geq 3$ GeV$^2$, where the form-factor discrepancy is the largest, such experiments are needed before one can definitively state that TPE effects are the reason for the discrepancy.